Seth Lugo: Minor leagues

+Major leagues

 The Mets promoted Lugo to the major leagues on June 30.
 Lugo made his Major League debut against the Chicago Cubs on July 1, 2016, throwing two shutout innings in a victory.
 On August 25, Lugo recorded his first major league win and hit, throwing five shutout innings against the St. Louis Cardinals at Busch Stadium before exiting with muscle cramps.
 Following that, Lugo became a key cog in the Mets' injury-riddled rotation, pitching to a 2.67 ERA throughout the season and finishing with a 5–2 record.
 Lugo would have been the second or third starter for New York in the postseason had the Mets advanced past the Wild-Card Game.